 Domestic Assistance – provides assistance with essential cleaning of areas in the home that are regularly used including the kitchen, bathroom and bedroom.
 The service can also include dish washing, ironing and meal preparation.

 Adssi HomeLiving Australia is a proud sponsor of the Bateau Bay Men’s Shed where men are welcome to spend time working on projects for themselves or the community, share stories and a cuppa, learn or teach in a relaxed friendly atmosphere.
 You do not need a referral to attend the Men’s Shed – simply phone them on 0435 807 633.

 Flexible Respite Services – if you are a carer who provides significant levels of care and support to someone who has a disability, a chronic health condition or who is frail and aged, you may be eligible for in-home support respite services.
 In-home respite gives carers a break from their caring responsibilities by temporarily taking over the caring role.
 The break could be for a few hours, a full day or longer – just what you may need to attend to your own health and personal needs, or simply to recharge your batteries.

-Our partnership with Breakaway in San Remo enables us to provide respite breaks for carers of the frail aged, people with disabilities or those who suffer dementia by organising ‘camps’ for the person you care for.
-Respite camps at Breakaway include meals, activities and personal assistance and the buildings are set in beautiful natural surroundings.
+Our partnership with Breakaway in San Remo enables us to provide respite breaks for carers of the frail aged and people living with dementia and their carers.
+Respite getaways at include all meals, activities and personal assistance all set in beautiful, natural surroundings.

 Our HMM services help improve safety and access in and around the home.
 Services can include:

 - Installation of ramps, rails and other modifications that help you access and live in your home more safely